Although I admit I am heavily biased.

 On a clear day, which I had, you can see all the way across The Wash to the coast of Lincolnshire.
 You'll also walk past the remains of the trawler Sheraton, shipwrecked in 1947 by severe gales.
 It couldn't be re-floated and now only the ribs and part of the hull remain, encrusted with winkles and hiding crabs under the bow gunwales.

 As you head away from civilisation, the beach suddenly broadens out into this.

 These vast expanses of sand are always here, particularly huge when the tide is out, often empty apart from other walkers and their dogs, or mussel pickers from local restaurants.
-Otherwise it feels like a dessert, not a great habitat for people but you'll see quite a lot of red-stockinged Oystercatchers scurrying back and forth near the surf.
+It's a long walk down from the top of the beach to water, which is likewise shallow and therefore often warm.
+It can feel like a desert, not a great habitat for people, but there's life around.
+You'll see quite a lot of red-stockinged Oystercatchers scurrying back and forth near the surf, and the shells of lugworm and cockles in the sand.
 This beautiful aloneness is one of my favourite things about the Norfolk coast.

 |The Thornham dunes|

 Unlike the beach, which features mainly Herring Gulls and Oystercatchers, the saltmarshes are alive with birds.
 Because the tides rush in and out so fast here, due to how flat it is, they leave behind thousands of small pools and keep the grass and samphire scrub well watered so the place is a massive bird larder fifty percent of the time.
 In just the short stretch between Holme and Thornham (about 3 miles) I was surrounded by the calls of small birds; finches, tits and reed buntings, the occasional skylark, a heron, cuckoos back in the woods, and a kestrel stooping after something in the grass, probably mice.